EMBA Frequently Asked Questions

 Current program tuition fees total $34,670 for 2018-2020.
-Students typically pay three installments in the first year and two installments in the second year, for a total of five installments.
+Students typically pay three instalments in the first year and two instalments in the second year, for a total of five instalments.
 A program admission fee of $1,000 is required to reserve your seat in the EMBA program, which is then credited towards your tuition.
 Course materials and textbook fees are approximately $1,800 for the full program.

 3. What financing options are available to me?

 UPEI’s Faculty of Business has up to seven (7) EMBA Entrance Awards valued from $3,500 to $5,000, which are offered each year to incoming EMBA students based on academic and professional achievements, as well as leadership skills or potential.
 Visit the Scholarships and Awards page for more information about these entrance awards and to see other scholarships, bursaries, and awards that have been established for the EMBA program.

 Your employer may also be willing to sponsor you for the EMBA Program.
 Please contact the EMBA Coordinator if you have further questions about sponsorship.
 Moreover, RRSPs provide a source of funding.
 Under the Canadian Income Tax laws, you are able to borrow up to $10,000 per year, to a maximum of $20,000, through the Lifelong Learning Program.
 Your student status will also have significant tax implications in your favour, as tuition fees greatly reduce the true cost of the EMBA program.

 4. How is the Executive MBA program structured?

 Our Executive MBA (EMBA) program is designed to accommodate full-time working professionals.
 Students can complete the program in a minimum of twenty (20) months, taking four courses per semester (Fall, Winter), to a maximum of six years.
 Most students elect to complete the program in the minimum amount of time.